azmuth13/Trie-Search/README.md

 ```

 **Searching a word**
 search.js include both linear search and TrieSearch to compare their efficiency.
-When a user search the result will come from TrieSearch, but both searches will run sequentially to see the advantage of logarithmic time search over linear time time search.
+When a user search the result will come from TrieSearch, but both searches will run sequentially to see the advantage of logarithmic time search over linear time search.

 **Screenshots**